BigDataForSanDiego/Team-128/proposal_submission_form_2024.md

 #### Team Name: Dream Team

 #### Your teamâ€™s hackathon idea in One sentence:
-##### VitalWatch is an app that promotes a lifestyle approach to healthcare by offering personalized suggestions for nearby bike routes, scenic parks, libraries, and recreation centers according to location proximity.
+##### Vitalwatch is an app that promotes a lifestyle approach to healthcare by offering personalized suggestions for nearby bike routes, scenic parks, libraries, and recreation centers according to location proximity.

 #### A visual